ibm-cloud-docs/vpc/private-connectivity-vpe.md

    ```
    {: pre}

-   The output appears similar to the following:
+   The output appears similar to the following example:

    ```json
    [